-- Increase commercial traffic on the waterway from the current level of 1.1 billion Ton-miles to 2 billion ton-miles within the next ten years. - (2) Secure an additional \$1 billion of waterway-related development above the current billions of dollars already having been invested in the waterway corridor. - (3) Ensure the U.S. Congress appropriates sufficient funds to properly operate and maintain the waterway. - (4) Ensure enactment of federal laws and regulations that will provide more balance between continued economic growth and environmental quality.
+- Increase commercial traffic on the waterway from the current level of 1.1 billion Ton-miles to 2 billion ton-miles within the next ten years. - Secure an additional \$1 billion of waterway-related development above the current billions of dollars already having been invested in the waterway corridor. - Ensure the U.S. Congress appropriates sufficient funds to properly operate and maintain the waterway. - Ensure enactment of federal laws and regulations that will provide more balance between continued economic growth and environmental quality.

 These goals are ambitious and will require the close cooperation and support of state and local development agencies as well as the federal government.
 The attainment of the waterway's projected benefits is most dependent on an improved economy.
-Success is also directly related to sufficient federal funding for the operation and maintenance of the waterway and adequate state funding
+Success is also directly related to sufficient federal funding for the operation and maintenance of the waterway and adequate state funding.

-5. External/Internal Assessment
+External/Internal Assessment

-- Factors to be considered that have an impact on the accomplishment of agency goals. - (1) The conditions of the national and international economies govern the opportunities for investments, especially industrial relocations and expansions and the levels of commerce and trade especially that by heavy manufacturers. - (2) Availability of capital needed for private investments in recreational and tourism facilities will determine whether continued growth in waterway-related visitation occurs. - (3) Continued financial contributions by the Authority's four member states. - (4) A shift in financial responsibilities for O&M of inland waterways from the federal government to the states of users as has been proposed would seriously affect the viability of the Tenn-Tom.
-Over 25 million of federal funding is required each year to maintain the Tenn-Tom Waterway.
+Factors to be considered that have an impact on the accomplishment of agency goals.

+- The conditions of the national and international economies govern the opportunities for investments, especially industrial relocations and expansions and the levels of commerce and trade especially that by heavy manufacturers. - Availability of capital needed for private investments in recreational and tourism facilities will determine whether continued growth in waterway-related visitation occurs. - Continued financial contributions by the Authority's four member states.